Promotion and Tenure

 (e) Review by the President

 The responsibility of the President is to receive all recommendations regarding promotion and tenure from the Provost, to review them, and to approve or disapprove the recommendations.
 After the review, the President will meet with the Provost and discuss the recommendations.
 The approved recommendations will thereafter be transmitted to the Board of Regents for final consideration.
+Only the Board of Regents can convey promotion and/or tenure.

 Candidate Statement (promotion and tenure)